 - We’re not just a “church-housed” program that tries to duplicate seminary within the four walls of the church building.
 We’re a truly “church-based” program that integrates all elements of the educational experience with the life and ministry of Bethany Baptist Church.

 - Without undermining the importance of academic knowledge, we believe that there should also be significant emphasis put on character and giftedness.
-Our local church context allows us to assess a student’s character, provide mentorship and pastoral counsel, and identify and develop spiritual gifts.
+Our local church context allows us to assess a student’s character, provide mentoring and pastoral counsel, and identify and develop spiritual gifts.

 - Our approach to education is aimed at strengthening the whole man; his head, his heart, and his hands.